fey-stein-king/ARP-Configuration/README.md

 ---

 ### Problem Statement
-In a Local Area Network (LAN), devices communicate using IP addresses, but actual data transmission occurs via MAC addresses.
-The Address Resolution Protocol (ARP) bridges this gap by resolving IP addresses to MAC addresses.
-This project demonstrates the ARP process in a simple LAN environment using Cisco Packet Tracer with 4 PCs connected through a switch.
+Construct simple LAN and understand the concept and operation of Address Resolution Protocol (ARP) using Cisco Packet Tracer.
+Utilize PCs, 8 port switch and LAN cable.

 ---